This article may contain *affiliate links. Please see our affiliate disclosure for more details

 In fact, it hovers around 50% of its max most of the year.
 But the interest spikes require extra content tailored to those specific holidays.
 I just wanted to clarify what Google trends graphs really mean because it has come up a bit in some of our other Niche Insights articles.

 Let us take a look at some of the keyword research for this niche.
 We’ll start off with the broadest niche keyword.
 The head keyword.
 In this case that would be “candy”.
 This is not a keyword that you would target for your content.

 It is far too broad and has no real intent behind the search.
-While the volume is extremely high, trying to place yourself high on the SERP’s by targeting it is an exercise on futility.
-Google tends to just put authority sites high in the rankings for searches like this since it can’t really determine the intent on the person searching.
+While the volume is extremely high, trying to place yourself high on the SERPs by targeting it is an exercise in futility.
+Google tends to just put authority sites high in the rankings for searches like this since it can’t really determine the intent of the person searching.